 Instead, you want to look like you’re very soberly stated the cases for and against a particular point.
 That same research study noted above highlighted that sober analysis tends to get higher grades.

 Therefore, try not to provide the impression that you’ve exaggerated.

 One of the biggest mistakes students make when writing an essay is overstating their claims.
 Students think their goal is to present a powerful exposition that will overwhelmingly convince their marker of one fact or another.

 In reality, a truly critical thinker – even in an argumentative or critical essay is critical of both themselves and others.

 Therefore, they don’t overstate one side of any argument.
 Even when they come to a conclusion at the end of their piece, it’s after picking apart the flaws and problems with all sides of an argument.

-With this in mind, you don’t want to come across like a snake oil salesman.
-Here’s some over-the-top words you might want to leave out of your next essay:
+With this in mind, you don’t want to come across as a snake oil salesman.
+Here are some over-the-top words you might want to leave out of your next essay: